Kailera Therapeutics Inc. research snapshot

 KLRA AI Technical Analysis

-KLRA AI technical analysis starts from the $22.24 July 10 close used for this July 13 static page.
-KLRA is a recently public biotech with limited price history.
-The stock shows high volatility typical of clinical-stage names, with above-average volume on news days.
+KLRA AI technical analysis starts from the $17.32 close on August 3, 2026 used for this August 4 static page.
+KLRA is a recently public biotech with only a few months of price history and shows very high volatility.
+The stock is near its 52-week low after the post-data sell-off, trading just above the $16 IPO price.
 Because this page does not fetch request-time market data, traders should confirm levels on a live chart before acting.

 LevelValueWhy it matters

-Near resistance$25 to $26Recent trading range resistance.
-A recovery above $26 would signal that the post-Phase 3 sell-off has been absorbed.
+Near resistance$20 to $23The July breakdown area.
+A recovery above $23 would signal that the post-Phase 3 sell-off has been absorbed.

-200-day moving averageNot establishedKLRA has not been public long enough to have a meaningful 200-day moving average.
+200-day moving averageNot establishedKLRA IPOed in April 2026 and has not been public long enough to have a meaningful 200-day moving average.

-VolatilityVery highClinical-stage biotechs routinely move 10-20% on trial data or regulatory news.
+VolatilityVery highClinical-stage biotechs routinely move 10% to 20% on trial data or regulatory news.
 Position sizing should reflect this.

 KLRA AI trading strategy